spotify/confidence-sdk-swift/README.md

 await OpenFeatureAPI.shared.setEvaluationContext(evaluationContext: ctx)
 ```

-`setEvaluationContext()` is an asynchronous function: as for `setProvider()`, it calls the Confidence backend to fetch the flag evaluations according to the new evaluation context; if the call is successful, it replaces the on-device cache with the new flags data.
+`setEvaluationContext()` is an asynchronous function just us `setProvider()`.
+It calls the Confidence backend to fetch the flag evaluations according to the new evaluation context; if the call is successful, it replaces the on-device cache with the new flags data.

-Note: a "targeting key" in the evaluation context is expected by the Confidence backend: each key gets assigned a different flag's variant (consistently).
+**Note:** a "targeting key" in the evaluation context is expected by the Confidence backend: each key gets assigned a different flag's variant (consistently).
 The `targetingKey` argument is the default place where to provide a targeting key at runtime (as defined by the OpenFeature APIs), but a different custom field inside the `structure` value can also be configured for this purpose in the Confidence portal (making the `targetingKey` argument redundant, i.e. feel free to set it to empty string).

 ### Request a flag / value